 Standard 1-D collimation geometry

 The photodiode detector is linear over at least 9 decades of intensity.
 This photodiode can be replaced by CCD camera for imaging - radiography.
-This allows users to locate the sample – and locate are of interest – with high precision (about 10 mm).
+This allows users to locate the sample – and locate are of interest – with high precision (about 10 um).

-2-D collimation (side-bounce) geometry
+2-D collimation (side-bounce) geometry - currently not available

 In this setup two side reflection stages (Si 220 channel-cuts) are added – one before the ion chamber and one after the sample.
 These channel-cuts define the beam in the horizontal direction, effectively removing the slit smearing.
 This comes at a cost of some loss of intensity and Q range, therefore this configuration is appropriate only in selected cases – especially for anisotropic samples where small Q range and high Q resolution are needed – basically with for anisotropic samples with large scatterers…